aidanclemente/Bamazon/README.md

 # Bamazon

-### Bamazon is an Amazon-lik storefront utilizing MySQL database to view products and manage inventory.
+### Bamazon is an Amazon-like storefront utilizing MySQL database to view products and manage inventory.

 ### Bamazon has two apps:
 * bamazonCustomer.js - Client side to view and purchase products